 Most Dokmai Dogma articles are written by Eric Danell, a Swedish plant physiologist with a PhD from Uppsala University.
 He has also worked as an Associate Professor in Forest Microbiology at the Swedish University of Agricultural Sciences.
 He prefers the title ‘gardener’, stressing that he is interested in all topics of natural sciences and art.
 Since I am Thai and Eric is Swedish, we should also like to apologize in advance for any English text that may seem illogical or pejorative (we recently learnt that ‘oriental’ is a pejorative word in the USA but not in the UK).

 Our Tropical Garden School has attracted students from all over the world, including Australia, Canada, China, the Czech Republic, England, Finland, France, Hungary, Japan, Lithuania, the Netherlands, Sweden and the United States.
-You can select between a fixed program and a tailor-made program to suit the experience of each student, using both university scholars and Thai farmers as teachers.
+At present this option is closed.

 A burning issue is the Thai biodiversity decline, including the wild orchids which disappear quickly.
 To contribute to the struggle in saving these spectacular species, we launched the Orchid Ark in April 2011.